cpske/ISP/index.md

 Process Improvement
 </td>
 <td markdown="span">
-How discover and *implement* improvements to your development process
+How to discover and *implement* improvements to your development process
 </td>
 </tr>
 <tr valign="top">